Family Business Conflict: Why It Happens and How to Handle It

 We don't sit everyone down and hope something shifts.

-I've sat across from someone who couldn't even look at their phone without their chest tightening — because a family member's name on the screen had become that loaded.
+I've worked with someone who couldn't look at their phone without their chest tightening — because a family member's name on the screen had become that loaded.

 That's where this goes when nobody names it.